Save time and shop safely with these mom-approved grocery shopping tips. This post is sponsored by Ecolab. All thoughts and opinions are my own.

 PPE is an important part of staying safe right now.
 Don’t forget to wear your mask before heading to the grocery store.
 Wearing a mask is an important part of keeping the places we all frequent clean and safe.

 Shop during low traffic hours

 I always try to go shopping during the times when I know the store is the least crowded, especially when shopping with my kids.
-This helps minimize exposure and I can get everything on my list much faster without the crowds.
+This helps minimize exposure and maximize my time.
+I can get everything on my list much faster without the crowds.

 Avoid using cash